The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Introduction

-We thus see that, unless $\BQP = \QCMA$ \footnote{$\BQP$ is the class of problems which can be efficiently solved, with high probability, by a quantum computer}, the determination of the ground energy of poly-gapped 1-D local Hamiltonians is an intractable problem for quantum computation.
-Note that this conclusion cannot be drawn from the previous lower bounds on the complexity of the problem \cite{aharonov2007pqs, schuch2008cdf}.
-Indeed, the results of \cite{aharonov2007pqs} concerning adiabatic quantum computation with a 1-D poly-gapped Hamiltonian indirectly imply that $\onedpglh$ is $\BQP$-hard\footnote{The construction of \cite{aharonov2007pqs} for adiabatic quantum computation with one-dimensional Hamiltonians provides a way to encode the outcome of any polynomial quantum computation into the expectation value of a measurement, in the computational basis, of the first site of the ground state of a 1-D poly-gapped local hamiltonian, with a zero ground state energy.
-By adding a small perturbation to the Hamiltonian, penalizing the first site when it is not in the zero state, and with a strength much smaller than the spectral gap, but still inverse polynomial in the number of sites, we can readily conclude that this construction shows that $\onedpglh$ is $\BQP$-hard}, while in \cite{schuch2008cdf} the problem was shown to be hard for the class $\UNP \cap \UcoNP$ (the intersection of unique $\NP$ with unique co-$\NP$), whose relation with $\BQP$ is unknown.
+\begin{theorem} The \onedpglh\ problem\ is $\QCMA$-hard under randomized reductions. \end{theorem} The proof is given on p.~\pageref{pf:onedplh_is_qcma_hard}.
+We thus see that, unless $\BQP = \QCMA$ \footnote{$\BQP$ is the class of problems that can be efficiently solved with high probability, by a quantum computer}, the determination of the ground energy of poly-gapped 1-D local Hamiltonians is an intractable problem for quantum computation.
+Note that this conclusion cannot be drawn from the previous lower bounds on the complexity of the problem \cite{AGIK07, SCV08}.
+Indeed, the results of \cite{AGIK07} concerning adiabatic quantum computation with a 1-D poly-gapped Hamiltonian indirectly imply that the $\onedpglh$ problem is $\BQP$-hard\footnote{The construction of \cite{AGIK07} for adiabatic quantum computation with one-dimensional Hamiltonians provides a way to encode the outcome of any polynomial quantum computation into the expectation value of a measurement, in the computational basis, of the first site of the ground state of a 1-D poly-gapped local Hamiltonian with a zero ground state energy.
+By adding a small perturbation to the Hamiltonian, penalizing the first site when it is not in the zero state and with a strength that is much smaller than the spectral gap but that is still inverse polynomial in the number of sites, we can readily conclude that this construction shows that the $\onedpglh$ problem is $\BQP$-hard}, while in \cite{SCV08}, the problem was shown to be hard for the class $\UNP \cap \coUP$ (the intersection of unique $\NP$ with its complement), whose relation with $\BQP$ is unknown.